-1. Turmeric Turmeric is finally getting the hype it deserves.
+Turmeric is finally getting the hype it deserves.
 It is a spice commonly found in Indian dishes like curry that comes from the turmeric plant.
 It is a root, in the same family as ginger.
 Curcumin, the property in turmeric, is a natural pain reliever, reduces joint inflammation, and is a strong antioxidant.
-Turmeric boots your immune system and fight inflammation.
+Turmeric boosts your immune system and fights inflammation.
 Several studies have been done to show turmeric’s amazing properties.
 You can add turmeric to vegetables and meats, or make turmeric tea.
 You can find my recipe for my “golden detox” drink here.

 Curious to learn more about turmeric’s health benefits?
 Read up here.

 Collagen is one of my favorite supplements to take daily..
 It is the most abundant form of protein in our bodies and considered the “glue” that holds us together.
 Collagen is a protein that you can purchase in a powder form, coming from cows and with some brands, marine animals.
 If you are experiencing inflammation, your gut health is out of whack.
 Collagen is a easy, and fantastic way to heal your intestinal lining.
 Not only will it help your gut, but in time you will notice thicker hard and rock solid fingernails.
 Add collagen as a protein supplement to your smoothies or in your coffee.
 Collagen has no taste.
 I recommend Vital Proteins or Further Food.
 You can purchase both on Amazon, and Vital Proteins at Whole Foods.
 If you purchase Further Food you can use my discount code WHOLEBODYHEALING10 to receive 10% off your order.